codeitlikemiley/codeitlikemiley/README.md

 Are you a MacOS User? feel free to adopt by 10X Dev Worklow on Mac:

 No Mouse?
-No problem :-B
+No problem 😎

 https://github.com/codeitlikemiley/10x-dev-macosx-workflow